vizzTools/blenderUtils/README.md

-# Python Package Template
+# Blender Utils

-The PyPackage_template package containing a skeleton Python package project to be used as a template for starting development of any type of Python Package destined for upload to PyPI.
+Package with functions to clean and prepare raster and vector layers for their use in Blender and generation of rendered visualisations.